 • reactive such as taking into account that the customer may not have understood the terms and conditions when considering whether a refund is appropriate.

-To do this, licensees must understand that there are many reasons a person may be in a vulnerable situation and changes to an individual customer’s circumstances may mean that a person becomes more or less vulnerable to experiencing gambling harms.
+3.3.
+There are many reasons a person may be in a vulnerable situation and changes to an individual customer’s circumstances may mean that a person becomes more or less vulnerable to experiencing gambling harms.

 A vulnerable situation can be permanent, temporary or intermittent, and may be related to health, capability, resilience, or the impact of a life event such as a bereavement or loss of income.
 It is the responsibility of the licensee to implement systems and processes which effectively incorporate an understanding of that risk so when identified they can act to minimise harm.

+3.4.
 We recognise that licensees may not always have information available to them to identify vulnerability, however we expect licensees to:

-• take timely action in response to the information they have available.
+• 'take timely action in response to the information they have available'.

+3.5.
 Licensees can have a significant amount of interaction with customers through:

 • customer services